abased/doobie-example/README.md

 Showing what is red

-##Build
+## Build

 from root

-1 mvn clean install - proves this code compiles
+1. mvn clean install - proves this code compiles
-2 wait for internets to download
+2. wait for internets to download
-3 profit
+3. profit